-- SPECIAL EXCEPTION #1: Per Section 134-1165 (b) (2) A third story and other special allowances may be granted if the structure is built in accordance with the Worth Avenue Design Guidelines in conformance with section 134-233; - SPECIAL EXCEPTION #2: Per Section 134-1159 (a) (9) Permitted uses cited under permitted uses in section 134-1157 which contain greater than 4,000 square feet GLA gross leasable area; - VARIANCE #1: Per Section 134-2176, a variance to allow for a reduction in parking spaces from the 264 required parking spaces to the 142 provided parking spaces; - VARIANCE #2: Penthouse/Fourth Floor Addition.
-The proposed building height (52'-1") and overall building height (59'-6") exceeds the 40' maximum height permitted by the Worth Avenue Design Guidelines; - VARIANCE #3: Per Section 134-419, a Variance to allow for an expansion of an existing non-conforming building by increasing the existing floor area of the fourth story to 11,238 square feet from 6,785 square feet existing; - VARIANCE #4: Per Section 134-1163(9) c, a Variance for Lot Coverage of 32.6% on the fourth floor in lieu of the 30% maximum allowable by the Zoning Code and Worth Avenue Design Guidelines; - VARIANCE #5: Per Section 134-1163(5), a Variance from a Front-Yard Setback Requirement of 5' to the proposed 3.5'; - VARIANCE #6: Per Section 134-2211, a Variance from a Minimum Number of Off-Street Loading Spaces of 3 spaces to the proposed 0 spaces; - VARIANCE #7: Per Section 134-1163(9) c, a Variance for Lot Coverage of 65.3% on the second floor and 62.9% on the third floor in lieu of the 60% maximum allowable on the second floor, and 30% maximum allowable on the third floor by the Zoning Code and Worth Avenue Design Guidelines; - VARIANCE #8: Per Section 134-1163(10), a Variance for Maximum Building Length of 201.83' in lieu of the 150 feet maximum allowable by the Zoning Code; - VARIANCE #9: Per Section 134-1163(11), a Variance for Landscape Open Space (LOS) of 6.29% in lieu of the 25% maximum allowable by the Zoning Code; and - VARIANCE #10: Per Section 134-1163(12), a Variance for Floor Area of 21,320 S.F. square feet on the ground floor, 22,502 S.F. square feet on the second floor, and 21,681 S.F.
+- SPECIAL EXCEPTION #1: Per Section 134-1165 (b) (2) A third story and other special allowances may be granted if the structure is built in accordance with the Worth Avenue Design Guidelines in conformance with section 134-233; - SPECIAL EXCEPTION #2: Per Section 134-1159 (a) (9) Permitted uses cited under permitted uses in section 134-1157 which contain greater than 4,000 square feet GLA gross leasable area; - SPECIAL EXCEPTION #3: Per Section 134-1163 (5) Front Yard, Within the C-WA district, arcades or colonnades may be constructed subject to approval as a special exception over the sidewalks in the required front yard setback, provided they meet the requirements of Section 134-1164 (e), which states, within the C-WA district, arcades or colonnades may be constructed, subject to approval as a Special Exception, over sidewalks or ways, provided that they shall not project nearer than three feet to the face of the street curbline or more than ten feet, but not less than seven feet, from the exterior wall as measured from the exterior face of the building to the exterior face of the arcade or colonnade, and provided that no support shall be nearer than three feet to the face of the curb, and the installation shall have a minimum of nine feet of vertical clearance.
+The design of such arcades or colonnades shall be based upon the Worth Avenue Design Guidelines and shall be subject to review and approval by the Architectural Commission; - VARIANCE #1: Per Section 134-2176, a variance to allow for a reduction in parking spaces from the 264 required parking spaces to the 141 provided parking spaces; - VARIANCE #2: Penthouse/Fourth Floor Addition.
+The proposed building height (52'-1") and overall building height (55'-10") exceeds the 40' maximum height permitted by the Worth Avenue Design Guidelines; - VARIANCE #3: Per Section 134-419, a Variance to allow for an expansion of an existing nonconforming building by increasing the existing floor area of the fourth story to 11,238 square feet from 6,785 square feet existing; - VARIANCE #4: Per Section 134-1163(9) c, a Variance for Lot Coverage of 32.6% on the fourth floor in lieu of the 30% maximum allowable by the Zoning Code and Worth Avenue Design Guidelines; - VARIANCE #5: Per Section 134-1163(5), a Variance from a Front-Yard Setback Requirement of 5' to the proposed 0'; - VARIANCE #6: Per Section 134-2211, a Variance from a Minimum Number of Off-Street Loading Spaces of 3 spaces to the proposed 1 space; - VARIANCE #7: Per Section 134-1163(9) c, a Variance for Lot Coverage of 64.3% on the second floor and 61.9% on the third floor in lieu of the 60% maximum allowable on the second floor, and 30% maximum allowable on the third floor by the Zoning Code and Worth Avenue Design